vsntos/vsntos/README.md

 # 👋 Hello, I'm Vinicius Santos!

 Welcome to my GitHub profile!
-I'm a Data Scientist, with a passion for Computational Social Sciences.
-I love working on Network Analysis, and I'm always excited to learn and share knowledge with the community.
+I'm a Data Scientist, with a passion for Computational Social Sciences, and I love working on Network Analysis.

 ## 🌟 About Me